- Carryout Bags Ordinance

 County code Chapter 22, Sec.
 22-2 requires that commercial buildings with fifteen thousand (15,000) square feet of floor space or greater, and multiple housing units with seven (7) or more bedrooms, or any facility generating or anticipated to generate one (1) cubic yard or more of refuse per week, shall provide sufficient container area(s) to house the number and size of containers required.

-New law requires businesses to recycle.
-With the passage of AB 341 (Jobs and Recycling) on October 6, 2011, businesses are required to recycle.
+California’s Mandatory Commercial Recycling Law, AB 341, requires businesses to recycle.
 The purpose of the law is to reduce greenhouse gas emissions by diverting commercial solid waste to recycling efforts.
 According to the State, the commercial sector generates nearly three fourths of the solid waste in California.
 In Sonoma County, it is estimated that 70% of what is being landfilled in Sonoma County could be recycled.

 Which businesses must comply with the law?